 Here are 9 powerful benefits of compassion:

-- Compassion opens your heart.
+- Compassion opens the heart.

-Enrich your Life with MORE Compassion
+Enrich Your Life With More Compassion

 Lovely article, I have used some of your ideas in my work.
 Well done.